ionathanch/rqual/README.md

 Furthermore, the way proof assistants currently enable extensions can be too coarse and imprecise when it comes to guarantees about the features a top-level definition may use.

-I propose using the Dependent Calculus of Indistinguishability (DCOI) for formalizing granular and precise extension tracking.
+A first step towards a framework of extensions could use the Dependent Calculus of Indistinguishability (DCOI) to formalize granular and precise extension tracking.
 DCOI is a type system with dependency tracking, where terms and variables are assigned dependency levels alongside their types.
 These dependency levels form a lattice that describes which levels are permitted to access what.
-In this project, each extension would have a corresponding dependency level, and the lattice would describe how extensions are permitted to interact.
+This report explores how extensions could correspond to dependency levels, and how the lattice would describe how extensions are permitted to interact.